 Today, I’m excited to bring you a great recipe for buttermilk muffins!
 You can really add any mix-ins to the batter than you’d like, but I settled on milk chocolate chip muffins with dried sour cherries and chopped, toasted pecans.
 I recommend this combination, friends!

-Note that these are true muffins (lower sugar and lower fat than their “cupcake muffin” counterparts), so you should definitely familiarize yourself with this mixing method if you have never made this kind of muffin before.
+Note that these are true muffins (lower sugar and lower fat than their “cupcake muffin” counterparts), so you should definitely familiarize yourself with the muffin method if you have never made this kind of muffin before.
 And in case you run into trouble, you can consult my baking troubleshooting guide.
 There’s lots of info there about how to make beautifully formed, tender muffins.

 Credit Where Credit is Due

 I first made these muffins a few weeks ago and followed this recipe fairly closely.

 The second time around–the recipe you see here–I made enough changes and they were delicious enough that I felt they deserved their own post.